-The budget must show the estimated total cost for each marketing activity included in the work plan.
+The budget must show the estimated total cost for each marketing activity included in the work plan, and be assigned to a fiscal year.
 The travel expenses for lead states team members not to be covered by their state transportation agencies should also be shown.
 Estimates of costs to be borne by lead states, without reimbursement by AASHTO, should be shown on the budget for a complete expense history but should not be included in the budget request total.
-Deleted: was